octopus-sensing/octopus-sensing/paper/paper.md

 # Acknowledgement
-We acknowledge the [Empatic Computing Laboratory (ECL)](http://empathiccomputing.org/) for their financial support and for providing feedback, and Professor Suranga Nanayakkara for giving us feedback.
+We acknowledge the [Empatic Computing Laboratory (ECL)](http://empathiccomputing.org/) for financial support and for providing feedback, and Professor Suranga Nanayakkara for encouragement and feedback.

 # References